bkalkutschke/project/README.md

 # WeatherApp

- A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
-Built with JavaScript.
+ A basic weather app as a final project that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.

  ## Built With